 Ikigai - The Japanese Secret to a Long and Happy Life

-In these current times with increasing levels of stress and anxiety, we are bombarded with messages on a daily basis of how to improve our happiness and wellbeing as well as the latest research and quick fixes to enhance our physical and mental health.
+With more and more of us struggling with our mental health and wellbeing, it feels as though we are constantly bombarded with messages of how to improve our happiness and wellbeing as well as the latest research and quick fixes to enhance our physical and mental health.
 As much as I agree with many of these, I feel there has to be a simpler path to good wellbeing, happiness and having more balance and purpose in our lives.

 According to the Japanese, “everyone has an Ikigai, however finding this requires a patient search, but it will be the reason we get up in the morning”.
 Having a clearly defined Ikigai brings satisfaction, happiness and meaning to our lives and in many cases the Japanese never retire, they keep doing what they love for as long as their health allows.
 The last thing Einstein wrote before he passed away was a formula that attempted to unite all the forces in a single theory, he died still doing what he loved - his Ikigai bought him endless pleasure.

 So how does this small town achieve such longevity for its inhabitants?
 There are a number of key themes that we should all take some time to consider:

 Forming close bonds with local communities, a “moai is an informal group of people with common interests who look out for each other, for many serving the community becomes part of their Ikigai”.

 An active mind and a youthful body, both mind and body are important and the health of one is connected to that of the other.